 In the next paragraph, go into the details of your main point.

-In the closing paragraph, briefly summarize your points, restate the letter’s purpose and tell your planned course of action.
+In the closing paragraph, briefly summarize your points, restate the letter’s purpose, and state your planned course of action.

-Tip: Try to avoid lengthy, meandering sentences and just get straight to the point.
+Tip: Avoid lengthy, meandering sentences and just get straight to the point.

 Step 6: Closing

-Here, you’ll mention that the recipient can contact you or your team if he has any concerns or questions.
+Here, you’ll mention that the recipient can contact you or your team with any concerns or questions.
 You can also thank him or her for reading the letter.

 Make sure that the closing isn’t more than two sentences long!